-MAXIMUM NO. OF YEARS PERMITTED AFTER COMPLETION OF SEMESTER IV TO COMPLETE THE COURSE
+MAXIMUM NUMBER OF YEARS PERMITTED AFTER COMPLETION OF SEMESTER IV TO COMPLETE THE COURSE

-Two years under the new CBCS regulation and this will come into effect from July 2011
+Two years under the new CBCS regulation and this will come into effect from the academic year 2015-16

-GUIDELINES TO DEAL WITH ATTENDANCE SHORTAGE :
+GUIDELINES TO DEAL WITH ATTENDANCE SHORTAGE

-The Students are permitted to proceed to the next seemesters without break.
-Under this scheme the students should repeat papers of the semester in which shortage occurred in subsequent semesters whenever the paper is offered.
-The minimum attendance requirements is 70% in each semester to recommend the student fot writing the end semester examinations.
+The Students are permitted to proceed to the next semesters without break.
+Under this scheme the students should repeat papers of the semester in which attendance shortage occurred in subsequent semesters whenever the paper is offered.
+The minimum attendance requirement is 70% in each semester to recommend the student for writing the end semester examinations.